Viktor Bilash: Final years

 In August 1921, Makhno decided to leave the country in order to have his wounds treated, leaving the insurgent core under the command of Viktor Bilash.
 By the autumn, Bilash's detachment was surrounded in a surprise attack by the Red Army at Znamianka and largely wiped out.
-Some of the survivors managed to flee to Romania or Poland, while a wounded Bilash was himself captured by the Cheka and moved to a prison in Kharkiv, where he wrote his memoirs about the Makhnovshchina.
+Some of the survivors managed to flee to Romania or Poland.
+On 23 September, a wounded Bilash was captured by the Cheka and moved to a prison in Kharkiv, where he began writing his memoirs about the Makhnovshchina.

 With the Makhnovshchina finally liquidated, the Ukrainian Soviet government pressed charges against the captured insurgents.
+On 22 April 1922, Bilash gave his testimony to a tribunal of the All-Ukrainian Central Executive Committee, which was trying Makhno in absentia.
 In 1923, Bilash and other captured members of the insurgent staff were tried and sentenced to death by the Cheka.
 Bilash's sentence was commuted and instead he was banished to Krasnodar, where he took up work as a mechanic in a Hunters' Union workshop.
-But in December 1937, during the height of the Great Purge, he was arrested by the NKVD and sentenced to execution by firing squad.
+During the 1930s, while he continued writing his memoirs, he became an agent of the NKVD.
+But on 16 December 1937, during the height of the Great Purge, he was arrested by the NKVD and sentenced to execution by firing squad.
+He was killed on 29 January 1938.

+Legacy

 On 29 April 1976, Bilash was rehabilitated due to "insufficient evidence" against him.
 Following the dissolution of the Soviet Union and the reinstitution of freedom of the press in Ukraine, a number of works about the Makhnovshchina were published for the first time.
 In 1993, Viktor Bilash's son Oleksandr published his memoirs Dorogi Nestora Makhno, based on the manuscripts that Viktor had written while imprisoned by the Cheka during the 1920s.
 It has since become a key primary source for the historiography of the Makhnovshchina.